By Elizabeth Burpee, MD

 What appeals to us about Project ECHO is the use of widely available videoconferencing technology to diffuse medical knowledge and best practices to frontline clinicians no matter where they practice or what their background.
 This learning/sharing model works as a tool for leveraging palliative care specialist level expertise by providing support, encouragement, and a safe place to improve our colleagues’ practices.

 The major barriers to access to palliative care—rural settings, limited access to consultants, lack of palliative care training, knowledge and skills, and the palliative care workforce shortage—are broken down with use of Project ECHO.
 If we can successfully use this guided practice model we will scale access to high-quality palliative care to many more seriously ill patients and their families.
 If we can objectively demonstrate the value of the Project ECHO model in palliative care in the Carolinas, then we can work with others towards a successful national expansion.
-We are pleased to give quarterly updates to the CAPC community as we progress.
+We are pleased to give annual updates to the CAPC community as we progress.

 Email Dr. Elizabeth Burpee with questions or comments.